mindmelting/powerpal/README.md

 # powerpal

-_This repository and package is not affiliated with Powerpal_
+_This repository and package is not affiliated with Powerpal._

 Simple Python package for making calls to the Powerpal Readings API.

+Credit to [forfuncsake](https://github.com/forfuncsake) for the go client which this is influenced from: [https://github.com/forfuncsake/powerpal](https://github.com/forfuncsake/powerpal)

 ## Installation